 If I go back to my scorecard, this is what happened to us.

-In the beginning, we had no problem with activities, no problem with leads, you'd look at our funnel and our pipeline, you'd say, "Wow, that was amazing.
-You guys are doing great".
+In the beginning, we had no problem with activities, no problem with leads, you'd look at our funnel and our pipeline, and you'd say, "Wow, that was amazing.
+You guys are doing great."

 A lot of leads going through the funnel a lot of MQLs, SALs, SQLs.
 But in the end, if you look, we said for all of that activity, we should have more deals and we didn't.

 Part of it was because everybody was really interested but they weren't sure what to do.